nicholas-rh/o3de-rpm/README.md

 There is a snap package produced by the upstream O3DE build system using CPack, which is a tool that generates installation packages from CMake files: https://docs.o3de.org/docs/welcome-guide/setup/installing-linux/ There is no equivalent support for Flatpak using CPack.

+**Q.) Why not try to target a stripped-down version of O3DE?**

+A.) O3DE is fairly modular, but even when building a minimal version of the engine there is still a fairly significant number of dependencies which need to be included.
+The smallest useful target which can be distributed is the Editor, which requires all of the core engine components as well as a few extra gems.
+Targeting the SDK engine/install target for packaging means users don't have to do any building of core components and gems, which is a better user experience.

 **Q.) How does the O3DE build system function?**

 A.) O3DE is a primarily-C++ project with build scripts written in CMake.
 It is composed of "Gems" which are modules that include code, assets, etc. There are a number of core gems (required for the engine to function) as well as many optional gems.
 Users can also specify their own gems, and there are a set of official, extra gems in the o3de-extra repository which can be included https://github.com/o3de/o3de-extras/tree/development